Changing places and mental health: do changes in perceptions of neighbourhood influence anxiety and depression in adults?

 Anxiety and depression was measured using the Hospital Anxiety and Depression Scale (HADS), a common measure of psychological distress that has been in use for over 30 years.

-The full paper was published in the International Journal of Environmental Research and Public Health and is freely available here.
+The full paper was published in the International Journal of Environmental Research and Public Health.

 Disclaimer: The views expressed in this blog are those of the author.